 Ever heard of marketing disguised as goodwill?
 Hosting free community workshops about pest prevention and seasonal pest issues can position you as the go-to expert in your area.
 Share tips on sealing cracks, proper food storage, and spotting the early signs of infestations.

-Beyond being helpful, it’s a sneaky way to keep your company top-of-mind for when someone actually needs pest services.
-And don’t forget to hand out branded swag like pest-control guides or rulers with your logo as subtle but effective reminders.
+Beyond being helpful, it’s a subtle way to keep your company top of mind when someone needs pest services.
+And don’t forget to hand out branded swag, such as pest-control guides or rulers with your logo, as subtle but effective reminders.

 3. Create “Bugged Out” Seasonal Deals